Ronald Derrickson: Early life

 Derrickson was born on the Westbank Indian Reserve in the British Columbia interior to Ted Derrickson and Margaret (née Schoven) on October 6, 1941.
 As a young man, he worked as a fruit picker and a welder and rancher before he was elected Westbank band chief in 1976.

 West Bank Band Chief

-Over the next ten years he led his band in a period of rapid economic development, taking it from one of the poorest in British Columbia to one of the wealthiest.
+Over the next ten years, he led his band through a period of rapid economic development, taking it from one of the poorest in British Columbia to one of the wealthiest.
 He returned to band leadership in 1998 and broke new ground by leading his people on a logging venture on their Aboriginal title lands with an Indigenous rather than a provincial permit, an action that led to similar logging initiatives among B.C.
 Indigenous peoples.

 In 1986, the federal government launched an enquiry into Derrickson's tenure as chief in the form of the Hall Commission.
 The enquiry cleared him of any wrong-doing.